Breton language: Education

 In the late 20th century, the French government considered incorporating the independent Breton-language immersion schools (called Diwan) into the state education system.
 This action was blocked by the French Constitutional Council based on the 1994 amendment to the Constitution that establishes French as the language of the republic.
 Therefore, no other language may be used as a language of instruction in state schools.
 The Toubon Law implemented the amendment, asserting that French is the language of public education.

 The Diwan schools were founded in Brittany in 1977 to teach Breton by immersion.
 Since their establishment, Diwan schools have provided fully immersive primary school and partially immersive secondary school instruction in Breton for thousands of students across Brittany.
 This has directly contributed to the growing numbers of school-age speakers of Breton.
 The schools have also gained fame from their high level of results in school exams, including those on French language and literature.
 Breton-language schools do not receive funding from the national government, though the Brittany Region may fund them.

 Another teaching method is a bilingual approach by Div Yezh ("Two Languages") in the State schools, created in 1979.
 Dihun ("Awakening") was created in 1990 for bilingual education in the Catholic schools.

 Statistics

-In 2018, 18,337 pupils (about 2.00% of all pupils in Brittany) attended Diwan, Div Yezh and Dihun schools, and their number has increased yearly.
-The goal of Jean-Yves Le Drian (president of the Regional Council) of 20,000, and of “their recognition” for “their place in education, public schools, and public life”, by 2010, was not achieved, but he describes being encouraged by their progress.
+In 2018, 18,337 pupils (about 2% of all students in Brittany) attended Diwan, Div Yezh and Dihun schools, and their number has increased yearly.
+This was short of the goal of Jean-Yves Le Drian (president of the Regional Council), who aimed to have 20,000 students in bilingual schools by 2010, and of "their recognition" for "their place in education, public schools, and public life"; nevertheless he describes being encouraged by the growth of the movement.

-In 2007, some 4,500 to 5,000 adults followed such a Breton language course as an evening or correspondence one.
-The transmission of Breton in 1999 is estimated to be 3 percent.
+In 2007, some 4,500 to 5,000 adults followed an evening or correspondence one Breton-language course.
+The transmission of Breton in 1999 was estimated to be 3 percent.